Understand the barriers to using advice and guidance and work with commissioners to overcome these.

 - training team (or other training provider) to give appropriate training

-Find out more on the NHS Digital training webpages.
+Find out more on our training section.